berkgoksel/sysref/README.md

 # sysref
-Terminal Linux Syscall Reference Table for x86 and x64
+CLI of Linux Syscall Reference Table for x86 and x64

 ## Usage
 ```